apple/swift-async-algorithms/Guides/Chunked.md

 ## Alternatives Considered

-It was considered to make the chunked element to be an `AsyncSequence` instead of allowing collection into a `RangeReplacableCollection` however it was determined that the throwing behavior of that would be complex to understand.
-If that hurddle could be overcome then that might be a future direction/consideration that would be worth exploring.
+It was considered to make the chunked element to be an `AsyncSequence` instead of allowing collection into a `RangeReplaceableCollection` however it was determined that the throwing behavior of that would be complex to understand.
+If that hurdle could be overcome then that might be a future direction/consideration that would be worth exploring.

+Variants of `chunked(by:)` (grouping) and `chunked(on:)` (projection) methods could be added that take delimiting `Signal` and `AsyncTimerSequence` inputs similar to `chunked(byCount:or:)`.
+However, it was decided that such functionality was likely to be underutilized and not worth the complication to the already broad surface area of `chunked` methods.

 The naming of this family was considered to be `collect` which is used in APIs like `Combine`.
 This family of functions has distinct similarity to those APIs.